 The City has been awarded \$48,608 to cover the costs of developing the proposed regulations and conducting the associated outreach.
-No additional funding is requested at this time.
 There may be additional funding requirements for implementation and enforcement depending which policy options the Council chooses.
 Additional allocation of resources will be proposed based on Council's preference for a specific program, if needed.
 If the City adopts the County's regulations, the County will implement and enforce the City's program at no cost to the City.
 The County would recover costs through charging a fee of approximately \$425 for the Tobacco Retailer License.